vitelabs/vite-wiki/docs/api/vitejs/wallet/account.md

 - **Parameters**
     * `intervals : number` Polling Intervals.
 Default 2000ms
-    * `autoPow?: boolean` 发送交易是否默认运行PoW，Default this.autoPow
+    * `autoPow?: boolean` Whether to automatically run PoW when the quota is insufficient.
+Default this.autoPow
-    * `usePledgeQuota? : boolean` check是否运行PoW时，是否默认使用配额，Default this.usePledgeQuota
+    * `usePledgeQuota? : boolean` Whether the quota is used preferentially, when checking if you need to run pow.
+Default this.usePledgeQuota

 ### stopAutoReceiveTx
 Stop auto receiving transaction